jannikschmees/PricesDrAnsayAPI/README.md

 - The tool only displays products with valid pricing information
 - All prices are shown in euros per gram
 - The data is fetched in real-time when clicking the "Fetch Prices" button
+- The SQLite database file (sanvivo_prices.db) is created automatically

 ## Security